DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 >
 > ***Relationships.*** Blinsky owns Piccolo, a pet monkey that was given to him by "Alanik Ray", a traveling scholar (and one of Rudolph van Richten's disguises) shortly after Doru's rebellion.
 Blinsky also makes dolls resembling Ireena Kolyana for Izek Strazni, and receives a humble stipend to craft decorations for Baron Vallakovich’s weekly festivals.
 In addition, Blinsky is the creator of Ezmerelda d'Avenir's prosthetic leg.

-Blinsky Toys is as described in <span class="citation">N7.
-Blinsky Toys (p.
+Blinsky Toys is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N7BlinskyToys">N7.
+Blinsky Toys</a> (p.
 118)</span>.
 As the characters explore the shop, Blinsky cheerfully tells them about his inspiration for making toys: the legendary toymaker Fritz von Weerg, and his greatest invention that was lost to the ages: a clockwork man said to lie somewhere in Castle Ravenloft.

-If the players ask Blinsky about the doll resembling Ireena Kolyana (see <span class="citation">Creepy Toys, p.
+If the players ask Blinsky about the doll resembling Ireena Kolyana (see <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#CreepyToys">Creepy Toys</a>, p.
 118</span>), he anxiously insists that it is not for sale and asks them to choose another toy.
 If the players demand an explanation for its eerie resemblance, they can coax a fearful Blinsky to share what he knows with a successful DC 10 Charisma (Persuasion or Intimidation) check or by taking the doll for themselves.
 Blinsky is clearly terrified of Izek’s wrath, and will do anything to ensure that the doll is delivered on time.

 If the players ask Blinsky about Piccolo, he can inform them that he received the monkey just over three months ago, from a traveling scholar named Alanik Ray.

-As the characters exit Blinsky Toys, they can see Izek Strazni and two **guards** arrive to post new proclamations, as described in <span class="citation">N8.
-Town Square (p.
+As the characters exit Blinsky Toys, they can see Izek Strazni and two **guards** arrive to post new proclamations, as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N8TownSquare">N8.
+Town Square</a> (p.
 119)</span>.
 # E2.
 Vistani Camp
 <span class="citation"><em>This scene takes place in Chapter 5: Area N9.</em></span>

-The path from Vallaki to the Vistani Camp is as described in <span class="citation">N9.
-Vistani Camp (p.
+The path from Vallaki to the Vistani Camp is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N9VistaniCamp">N9.
+Vistani Camp</a> (p.
 119)</span>.
 The journey is one-half mile long and takes approximately ten minutes.

 When the players arrive at the camp, they can choose to either ascend the hill to the ring of wagons at the top (see [[#E2a.
 The Vistani Encampment]]) or speak with one the dusk elves guarding the hovels at the base of the hill (see [[#E2b.
 Dusk Elf Hovels]]).
 ## E2a.
 The Vistani Encampment
 ### Entering the Vistani Camp
-The Vistani are largely as described in <span class="citation">Roleplaying the Vistani and the Elves (p.
-119)</span>, with the encampment largely as described in <span class="citation">N9c.
+The Vistani are largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#RoleplayingtheVistaniandtheElves">Roleplaying the Vistani and the Elves</a> (p.
+119)</span>, with the encampment largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N9cVistaniTent">N9c.
 Vistani Tent, N9d.
 Horses, N9e.
 Luvash's Wagon, N9f.
 Wagon of Sleeping Vistani, N9g.
 Wagon of Gambling Vistani, N9h.
 Vistani Family Wagon, and N9i.
-Vistani Treasure Wagon (pp. 121-23)</span>.
+Vistani Treasure Wagon (pp. 121-23)</a></span>.

 When the players first enter the tent, modify the descriptive text as follows: